ededejr/randomstring/README.md

 # Randomstring in Go
-First package in Go for generating random strings with a given pattern and length
+First package in Go for generating random strings with a given pattern and length.
+Inspired by [randomatic](https://github.com/jonschlinkert/randomatic)